Coronavirus in African Americans and Other People of Color

 “These communities share common social and economic factors, already in place before the pandemic, that increase their risk for COVID-19,” Golden says.
 Those factors include:

 Living in crowded housing conditions.
 “Crowded living conditions are a difficult challenge that is the result of longstanding racial residential segregation and prior redlining policies,” Golden says.
-“It is difficult for 10 individuals living in a three-room apartment to appropriately social distance.”
+“It is difficult for 10 individuals living in a three-room apartment to appropriately physical distance.”
 She says advocacy on these broader policy issues could help prevent future disparities in disease outcomes.

 Working in essential fields.
 Golden notes that people working in environmental services, food services, the transportation sector and home health care cannot work from home.
 These positions put workers in close contact with others.